memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 ## Step 2 — Installing Memgraph {#step-2-installing-memgraph}

 You must know your exact Ubuntu version so that you can download the right Memgraph package.
-To find out the version, run the following command in Ubuntu
+To find out the version, run the following command in the Ubuntu shell:
-shell:

 ```bash
 lsb_release -d